We offer expert legal advice and representation with barristers who specialise in Chancery and Commercial law.

 Chambers contains some of the finest and brightest lawyers currently practising in all the current Chancery disciplines.
 Our Chambers comprises of talented barristers whose expertise meets and exceeds the demands of those who approach us needing legal representation and require expert advice of the very highest calibre.

 Please read the following information carefully.
 This privacy notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
-It also tells you who Chambers shares this information with, the security mechanisms Chambers has put in place to protect your information and how to contact Chambers in the event you need further information.
+It also tells you who we share this information with, the security mechanisms we have put in place to protect your information and how to contact us in the event you need further information.

-Ten Old Square (“Chambers”) is a BSB-regulated set of Chancery barristers’ chambers.
+Ten Old Square is a BSB-regulated set of Chancery barristers’ chambers.
 As such we may collect, use and is responsible for personal information about you.
-When Chambers does this it is the ‘controller’ of this information for the purposes of the GDPR and the Data Protection Act 2018.
+When we do this we are the ‘controller’ of this information for the purposes of the UK GDPR and the Data Protection Act 2018.

-If you need to contact Chambers about your information or the processing carried out you can use the contact details at the end of this document.
+If you need to contact us about your information or the processing carried out you can use the contact details at the end of this document.

-The same categories of information may also be obtained from third parties, such as members of Chambers, experts, members of the public, your family and friends, witnesses, courts and other tribunals, suppliers of goods and services, investigators, government departments, regulators, public records and registers.
+The same categories of information may also be obtained from third parties, such as members of Chambers (barristers), experts, members of the public, your family and friends, witnesses, courts and other tribunals, suppliers of goods and services, investigators, government departments, regulators, public records and registers.

 In relation to personal information collected for marketing purposes, the personal information consists of

-This will be processed so that you can be provided with information about Chambers and the Barristers and to invite you to events.
+This will be processed so that you can be provided with information about us and the barristers here and to invite you to events.

-You may contact Chambers using the contact details at the end of this document if you no longer wish to receive such invitations or information.
+You may contact us using the contact details at the end of this document if you no longer wish to receive such invitations or information.

-If you apply to Chambers for a position or are seeking a reference or are a member of staff your personal information has to be provided to Chambers, so that your application/reference can be properly assessed/your employment records, pay and pensions can be administered and to enable Chambers to comply with its regulatory obligations, and to keep accounting records.
+If you apply to us for a position or are seeking a reference or are a member of staff your personal information has to be provided to us, so that your application/reference can be properly assessed/your employment records, pay and pensions can be administered and to enable us to comply with our regulatory obligations, and to keep accounting records.

-If you are offering or providing Chambers with goods or services your information may be processed in relation to such offers or contracts.
+If you are offering or providing us with goods or services your information may be processed in relation to such offers or contracts.

 It may be necessary to share your information with the following:

-Chambers may be required to provide your information to regulators, such as the Bar Standards Board, the Financial Conduct Authority or the Information Commissioner’s Office.
-In the case of the Information Commissioner’s Office, there is a risk that your information may lawfully be disclosed by them for the purpose of any other civil or criminal proceedings, without Chambers’ consent or your consent, which includes privileged information.
+We may be required to provide your information to regulators, such as the Bar Standards Board, the Financial Conduct Authority or the Information Commissioner’s Office.
+In the case of the Information Commissioner’s Office, there is a risk that your information may lawfully be disclosed by them for the purpose of any other civil or criminal proceedings, without our consent or your consent, which includes privileged information.

-The personal information Chambers obtains may include information obtained from:
+The personal information we obtain may include information obtained from:

 This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any particular case or for a reference.
 However, if you reside outside the EEA or your case or the role for which you require a reference involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your information to that country outside of the EEA for that purpose.
 If you are in a country outside the EEA or if the instructions you provide come from outside the EEA then it is inevitable that information will be transferred to those countries.
 If this applies to you and you wish additional precautions to be taken in respect of your information please indicate this when providing initial instructions.

 Some countries and organisations outside the EEA have been assessed by the European Commission and their information protection laws and procedures found to show adequate protection.
-The list can be found here.
 Most do not.
 If your information has to be transferred outside the EEA, then it may not have the same protections and you may not have the same rights as you would within the EEA.

-Chambers has elected to store its cloud stored data on Dropbox infrastructure located in the EU.
+We have elected to store our cloud-stored data on Dropbox infrastructure located in the EU.

-Chambers may provide a link on its website to a judgment or other decision of a Court or Tribunal containing your information that has already been published elsewhere on the world wide web.
+We may provide a link on our website to a judgment or other decision of a Court or Tribunal containing your information that has already been published elsewhere on the world wide web.

 If you would like any further information please use the contact details at the end of this document.

-As explained above, Chambers is relying on your explicit consent to process your information in categories (g) to (o) above.
-You provided this consent when you applied to become a member of staff, tenant, pupil or mini-pupil /you asked Chambers to provide a reference.
+As explained above, we are relying on your explicit consent to process your information in categories (g) to (o) above.
+You provided this consent when you applied to become a member of staff, tenant, pupil or mini-pupil /you asked us to provide a reference.

 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity carried out prior to you withdrawing your consent.
-However, where Chambers also relies on other bases for processing your information, you may not be able to prevent processing of your information.
+However, where we also rely on other bases for processing your information, you may not be able to prevent processing of your information.

-If there is an issue with the processing of your information, please contact Chambers using the contact details below.
+If there is an issue with the processing of your information, please contact us using the contact details below.

 If you want to exercise any of these rights, please:

-Chambers does not intend to process your personal information except for the reasons stated within this privacy notice.
-If this changes, this privacy notice will be amended and placed on the Chambers’ website.
+We do not intend to process your personal information except for the reasons stated within this privacy notice.
+If this changes, this privacy notice will be amended and placed on our website.

-Chambers continually reviews its privacy practices and may change this policy from time to time.
+We continually review our privacy practices and may change this policy from time to time.
 When it does an amended privacy notice will be published here.

-If you have any questions about this privacy notice or the information Chambers holds about you, please contact Chambers using the contact details below.
+If you have any questions about this privacy notice or the information we hold about you, please contact us using the contact details below.

-The best way to contact Chambers is to write to our Senior Clerk, Keith Plowman, or contact him by email at keithplowman@tenoldsquare.com.
+The best way to contact us is to write to our Senior Clerk, Keith Plowman, or contact him by email at keithplowman@tenoldsquare.com.

 Please click here to download a copy of this Privacy Notice.